The A_f condition and relative conormal spaces for functions with non-vanishing derivative: Relative Conormal Spaces

-In checking the $A_f$ condition at the origin in a family, we need to show that the fiber of $C(X,f)$ over the origin consists of hyperplanes which contain the tangent plane to $Y$.
-Looking at the previous proposition, shows the components are of two types--blow-up components and join components.
-Blow-up components have large dimension, and can be detected and controlled numerically.
-However, $C(X)_0$ may contribute small components of join type.
-If $df(0)=0$, of course, there are no join components, which is the reason for the technical assumption on $df$ in previous theorems.
-In the next section we prove a theorem which shows that these join components can be controlled using the fiber $X_0$ when $df(0)\ne 0$.
+In checking the $A_f$ condition at the origin in a family, we need to show that $C(X,f)_{0}$ consists of hyperplanes which contain the tangent plane to $Y$ at the origin.
+The previous theorem shows that the components of $C(X,f)_{0}$ are of two types--blowup components and join components.
+Blowup components have large dimension, and can be detected and controlled numerically.
+However, $C(X)_0$ may contribute small components of join type when $f \not \in m_{X,0}^2$.
+In the next section we prove a theorem which shows that these join components can be controlled using the fiber $X_0$.